 The most important thing to be aware of is that many of our dogs were strays and used to living on the streets.
 Given the chance, some of them may make a bid for freedom if they have the opportunity, so you need to be extremely vigilant at all times - keep your dog on a harness and long line and be extra careful with doors.
 Dogs have escaped within hours of arriving!
 Recently, a Romanian dog brought over by another rescue, escaped by backing out of her collar at a Service Station after having been handed to the new owner, and ran onto the motorway, where she was killed.
 Another dog scaled a six foot high fence after being in her home for a fortnight, and went on the run for a week around the streets of London before, luckily, being caught.
 We don't want this to happen to one of our dogs (or indeed, any dog!).

-The Eli Transport people and kennels now insist that you have a crate so you will need to borrow, or purchase one before you go to collect the dog.
-You will not be allowed to have the dog without a crate.
 You will also need a slip lead and a harness for your new dog.
-The kennel staff will put the dog into your car for you and ensure that he is safe.
 Don't stop to walk your dog on the way home however far you have to travel - better a wee and poo in the crate, than a lost dog!
-If collecting from a different company, then having a crate or safety harness is still imperative.

 Take your dog on a slip lead into the house.
 I have always carried my dogs in to be on the safe side.
-Your dog should travel in a harness from his country of origin, but, just in case he doesn't, please take a harness with you (not a collar!).
+Your dog should ideally travel in a harness from his foster home, but, just in case he doesn't, please take a harness with you (not a collar!).
 If you aren't sure of the size, buy several and go back to the shop with the ones that don't fit, to get a refund.
 I have found a really good harness is one made by www.dog-games.co.uk but there are many other types.

 However high your fences are, keep your new dog on a lead in the garden for the first few days until you have judged how likely they are to try to escape.
 Every dog is different, but we have had instances of dogs attempting to jump six foot fences and five-barred gates in their panic to get away.
 Scared dogs become very athletic when panicking.
 Keeping them on the lead until they know where the door is to the house and until they are familiar with you, is a wise move.